About the program

 - International Security and Political Economy [to work with the South Asia Program] – Quantitative data analysis and GIS skills are required.
 A strong mathematical background is a plus.
 An academic background in international relations theory or international political economy along with an interest in military issues is essential.

-- Asia Program – Mandarin Chinese language skills are essential.
-Proficiency in another Asian language
+- Asia Program – Mandarin Chinese language skills, particularly reading comprehension, are essential.

 - Global Order and Institutions